smaroukis/usb-sleuth/README.md

 > [!Caution]
 > Verify the following:
-> 1. USB cable is in the normal CC Orientation of `STD>STD` before proceeding.
+> 1. USB cable is in the normal CC Orientation of `STD>STD` before proceeding (or note the configuration to choose the correct pad to test)
 > 2. All DIP switches are in the OFF position
 > 3. Power switch is in the OFF position